 - Appendicitis – pain usually not intermittent, other pertinent clinical history

 - Ruptured ovarian cyst – usually pain is progressively worse over time, not intermittent; pain relieved with medication

 - Fallopian tube torsion – can have similar presentation and clinical examination / imaging findings; treatment is the same

-- Bowel issues – suspected based on clinical history
+- Bowel issues, including obstruction (large, small) – suspected based on clinical history

 - Kidney stone – pain usually not intermittent, blood on urine dip

 - Pelvic inflammatory disease – will often have pain with intercourse, vaginal discharge, other complaints

 - Cystitis or pyelonephritis